Table of Contents

-When you approach your employer to request an accommodation, such as a medical leave, it is important that you have taken the proper steps that bring you to this juncture.
+When you approach your employer to request an accommodation, such as a medical leave of absence, it is important that you have taken the proper steps that bring you to this juncture.
 If you are seeking just a short period of time off, there is no need to go into detail about the mental health disorder.
 In this case, you will appeal to management to arrange for a couple of weeks off to get some rest and therapy.

 However, when requesting an extended leave, up to 12 weeks duration, there will be a need to provide documentation regarding the illness.
 You will need to show that you are being treated for the depression and for the mental health records to be forwarded to the company’s disability insurance provider.
 It is important to note that there are limitations on the FMLA eligibility.
 The Act applies to companies with 50 or more employees and that you have worked at least 1250 hours in the past month to qualify.

 Can You Be Discriminated Against if you take a Medical Leave for Depression

 Fortunately, laws are in place to protected leave employees from repercussions should they need to take a medical leave for a mental health issue.
 The Americans with Disabilities Act offers legal protections against discrimination in the workplace due to a mental health disorder like depression.
 The ADA defines a disability as “a physical or mental impairment that substantially limits one or more major life activities.”